cavalen/nginx-workshop-cv/docs/k8s/README.eng.md

   --set "controller.service.customPorts[0].targetPort"=9114 \
   --set "controller.service.customPorts[0].protocol"=TCP
 ```
-This command deploys an Ingress named `nginx-ingress`
+This command deploys an Ingress named `nginx-ingress`\
+>> :warning: NOTE: If there is an error when deploying the Ingress, you need to "uninstall" the failed deployment before trying again, with the command `helm uninstall nginx-ingress -n nginx-ingress`

   > Some of the options from the Helm command are:\
   > `namespace=nginx-ingress` Namespace to install the Ingress Controller.
 (Create the NS if it does not exist)